 Large Area Treatment for Mosquito Larva

-The turbine air sprayer has a vertical spray reach of up to 125’ and horizontal reach up to 450’ and can discreetly and unobtrusively deliver larvicide treatments into hard to reach cryptic breeding sites of residential back yards, around construction sites, cemeteries and more.
+The turbine air sprayer has a vertical spray reach of up to 125 feet and horizontal reach up to 450 feet and can discreetly and unobtrusively deliver larvicide treatments into hard to reach cryptic breeding sites of residential backyards, around construction sites, cemeteries and more.
 The system has been designed to allow for an application speed of 15 mph, much like that of traditional adulticide ULV applications.
 This piece of equipment will be utilized as part of a phased response to manage viruses of concern (mainly the West Nile Virus) at low levels in City.

 This piece of equipment will be utilized as part of a phased response to manage viruses of concern (mainly the West Nile Virus) at low levels in Haltom City.

-The Safety Data Sheet for DUETS Dual Action Adulticide can be downloaded below in PDF format.
+Download the Safety Data Sheet for DUETS Dual Action Adulticide (PDF).

 Safeguards when this device is utilized include: